Michael G. Posner, MD, MBA, FACS

 Dr. Posner sees patients in New Britain and Glastonbury: (860) 826-4457

-Our highly skilled surgical team brings a wealth of knowledge and experience.
+Our highly skilled surgeon brings a wealth of knowledge and experience.
 Call today to schedule a consultation.

 Breast Surgery & Breast Cancer Care

 Starling Physician surgeons have extensive expertise and additional training in the management of breast diseases, both benign as well as breast cancer.
 They coordinate your care from initial diagnosis and biopsy through definitive surgery and aftercare.
 Our surgeons are trained in the latest, minimally invasive needle biopsy techniques to get an accurate diagnosis without a formal surgical procedure.
 They participate in the local/regional interdisciplinary breast team to design state-of-the-art treatment plans with other specialists, including medical oncology, radiation oncology, radiologists, nurse navigators, and occupational therapists.